eshwen/macOS-setup/README.md

 ### Python

 Apparently, Python won't come bundled with macOS starting with v13.
 And only Python 2 seems to be bundled with versions as recent as Monterey.

+#### pyenv

 While Anaconda is a good environment manager, `pyenv` is the simplest and most lightweight option for pure Python.
 Once `pyenv` has been installed with Homebrew, install a recent version of Python with

 ```sh
 pyenv install <version>